JoSSte/npm-docker-build-slave/README.md

-# PHP docker build slave
+# NodeJS docker build slave
 Docker build slave for php for Jenkins

 ## About